Fix: SQLite Database Is Locked Error

 Check your ORM’s transaction management.
 Django’s default ATOMIC_REQUESTS wraps every HTTP request in a transaction.
 If a view takes 10 seconds (due to external API calls, slow template rendering, etc.), that transaction holds a lock for the entire request.
 Disable ATOMIC_REQUESTS and manage transactions manually around the specific queries that need them.
 The same principle applies if you’re hitting Django OperationalError: no such table — ORM configuration issues compound locking problems.

-For Python applications throwing KeyError exceptions during database result processing, that’s typically a code issue rather than a locking issue — see Python KeyError for fixes.
+For Python applications throwing KeyError exceptions during database result processing, that is a separate code-level issue and not a locking issue at all — confirm by isolating the cursor fetch from the row-handling code.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.